tldr-pages/tldr/pages/common/octave.md

 > GNU Octave is a programming language for scientific computing.
 > More information: <https://docs.octave.org/latest/Invoking-Octave-from-the-Command-Line.html>.

-- Start an interactive Octave session:
+- Start an interactive session:

 `octave`